write-mv/write.mv/README.md

 ## Stuff to do

+- [ ] Configure meta tags for all pages
-- Remove Posts with confirm modal
+- [ ] Ability to Remove Posts with confirm modal
 - [ ] Blog and Post insights
 - [ ] User Account update
 - [ ] Add loading indicators for save buttons